eliasson/markuseliasson.se/content/article/building-your-own-dsl.md

 +++
+date = "2018-03-23T18:48:00+01:00"
-Categories = ["Software Development", "Code"] Description = "The need for different types of computer languages is growing rapidly — luckily it turns out that creating your own Domain Specific Language does not have to be all that hard."
-Tags = ["Software Development", "Sequence", "DSL"] date = "2018-03-23T18:48:00+01:00"
+title = "Building your own DSL does not have to be hard" description = "The need for different types of computer languages is growing rapidly — luckily it turns out that creating your own Domain Specific Language does not have to be all that hard." tags = ["Software Development", "Sequence", "DSL"] draft = false
-title = "Building your own DSL does not have to be hard" draft = false
 +++
 Currently there are a lot of initiatives saying that everybody should learn how to program, and schools are making programming part of the curriculum.
 For enterprises there are numerous of low-code platforms popping up, all with the sole purpose of enabling more people to construct programs.
 And it's all happening at a rapid pace.